 The pelvic floor is made up of a superficial layer and a deep layer, which perform separate actions.
 The superficial layer performs a squeezing action around the urethra to keep it closed.
 The deep layer performs a lift forwards and up action.
 For the pelvic floor to work properly it needs to do both of these actions.

 Using the following imagery can help to train both actions:

 “Imagine you drop a pebble into a puddle of water and watch the ripples travel outwards.
 Now imagine that in reverse – the ripples moving in (this is the squeeze) and the pebble lifting up (this is the lift).”

 To really get the hang of The Knack you also need to be able to perform the action quickly and at the right time.
 After practising the squeeze and lift you should practise doing it as fast and strong as you can.
 You then need to be able to use the Knack at the times of increased pressure.
 So every time you cough or sneeze or bend and lift etc, squeeze and lift the pelvic floor just before doing the action.

 In someone who does not suffer from SUI the Knack is an inbuilt natural reflex.
 But in a dysfunctional pelvic floor this reflex has likely been lost.
 So the Knack will need to be consciously and repetitively practised until it starts to become automatic again.

 It may sound like a bit of work but it is worth it because the Knack has been shown to be very effective at reducing and even curing SUI symptoms.
-If you need help with this, then book in for a Women’s Health Assessment with Tori or Bonnie at our Sydney CBD Physio and Pilates clinic.
+If you need help with this, then book in for a Women’s Health Assessment with Bonnie at our Sydney CBD Physio and Pilates clinic.